juliaaclem/juliaaclem.github.io/_portfolio/portfolio-2_Borealis.md

 ---
 title: "Featured on Borealis: Watch rescued baby seals get released back into the Gulf of Maine"
-excerpt: ""
+excerpt: "Online and TV broadcast."
 collection: portfolio
 ---
 Interview by Aislinn Sarnacki, Maine Public.

 Borealis: Watch rescued baby seals get released back into the Gulf of Maine.

 Online and TV broadcast.

 October 10th, 2023.

 Episode can be found on [x]()